SchwarzIT/onyx/apps/docs/src/development/index.md

 #### Globally

-Be careful when overriding styles globally since it will effect **EVERY** component in your application.
+Be careful when overriding styles globally since it will affect **EVERY** component in your application.

 ::: code-group